unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/HowTo-NavigateBetweenPages.md

 ### 4. Associating a View Model

-Navigation also supports injecting a view model as the `DataContext` when a page is navigated to
+By defining a `ViewMap` that associates a view with a view model, an instance of the view model can dynamically be created and is subsequently set as the `DataContext` on the view that's navigated to.

 - Create a new class `SampleViewModel` in the ViewModels folder of the class library project